 Choosing colours in Lake is a unique experience, one we’ve not seen in any app before.
 The wheel has many colours which you see as you turn it.
 To see the different shades of that colour, you have to scroll through the wheel’s thickness (from left to right and vice versa).
 It’s a bit difficult to get used to.
-There are plenty of options for picking colours, they chose this one.
-It works, it just takes some getting used to, that’s all.
+There are plenty of options for picking colours, yet they chose this one.
+It works but just takes some getting used to, that’s all.

 Artist’s colour palette

-All the illustrations have a colour palette, picked by the artist.
-Artists, in Lake, prepare special colour palettes with nine colours of their choice, that are unique to their colouring books.
+All the illustrations have a colour palette picked by the artist.
+Artists in Lake prepare special colour palettes with nine colours of their choice that are unique to their colouring books.
 So these colours are unique to every artist.
 They are simpler to use; just tap them to select a colour.
-However, because they are not your custom colours nor favourites, they might not all work for you.
+However, because they are not your custom colours or favourites, they might not all work for you.
 Sadly, you can’t change an artist’s colour palette.
 Let’s hope in the future, they will give us the ability to create custom palettes.

-As you use different colours, Lake saves them on the history palette.
-It resets every time you close the app.
+As you use different colours, Lake saves them on the history palette that resets every time you close the app.
 Each time you open the app, you start creating a new history.
 Lake doesn’t permanently save your favourite colours.
 It’s frustrating.
-Perhaps they could allow us to create our custom colour palettes that we can access throughout the app, or at least keep our history even after we close the app.
+Perhaps they could allow us to create our custom colour palettes that we can access throughout the app or at least keep our history even after we close the app.
 Either option will work.